muhammadumairshaikh/Langchain-Learning/README.md

 Full-document QA provided richer context, explaining why the event was pivotal and how it shaped AI’s origins.

 **Conclusion:** Summaries make QA faster and focused, but full documents ensure completeness and richer detail.

+# Task 11: Integrating External Tools with Agents

+Extend the agent from Task 5 by:
+- Adding a tool that fetches the current date using Python’s datetime module, Testing the agent and adding a second tool that performs a mock web search (returning a static 50-word response).

+⚙️ Approach

+- Extended tools.py:

+1. Added create_date_tool() → gets today’s date from datetime.date.today().

+2. Added create_mock_web_search_tool() → simulates a search by returning a static AI trends response.

+**Results**

+Test 1: Summarize + Date

+Query:
+“Summarize this 100-word text about AI and tell me today’s date.”

+Agent Output:
+Artificial intelligence (AI) has rapidly evolved into a transformative technology that allows machines to perform tasks requiring human-like intelligence across various industries, including healthcare and finance.
+Ongoing advancements in machine learning and neural networks enhance automation and efficiency, while ethical considerations such as fairness and accountability are crucial for its responsible development.
+As AI continues to advance, it presents both significant opportunities and challenges for the future of humanity.
+Today's date is 2025-09-11.

+Test 2: Summarize + Search

+Query:
+“Summarize AI trends and search for recent updates.”

+Agent Output:
+Recent AI trends include generative AI, responsible AI practices, and edge AI for IoT devices, which are influencing business workflows.
+These advancements are expected to significantly impact various industries by 2025.

+✅ Conclusion

+- The agent was successfully extended with external tools while keeping agent.py reusable.

+- The CurrentDate tool integrated real-time Python functionality.

+- The MockWebSearch tool simulated external information access.

+- Results show the agent can now combine summarization with external actions, making it more powerful and adaptable for future tasks.